boardsource/pegBoards/docs/contributing.md

 We will look over the kb.py to make sure it looks good and is supporting the enabled features

+## Libs

+We will want to see a libraries zip file in `./libs` with the exact same name as your keyboard.
+This is required for the keyboard to work in peg.
+Your lib zip ( or zip's if split) should be every library required for the keyboard to work assume nothing is frozen in.
+Then zip that lib folder on your circuitPython drive so when its extracted you are left with a folder named lib with the libraries in it.
+It should **not** be a zip containing all of the libraries it **should** be a ziped folder of containing all of the libraries.

 ## Other files:

 If you have other files like a readme that you want to add go for it just know they will not be shown in the Peg client.